 In this glorious and extremely beachside city, you will not find any major hotel accommodation that isn’t gay-friendly.

-After all being gay-friendly is about providing a non-judgmental and respectful environment in which all people are treated equally.
+After all, being gay-friendly is about providing a non-judgmental and respectful environment in which all people are treated equally.
 In saying that, elegant design, helpful staff, and excellent value for money never hurt anyone.
-Some hotels in Long Beach have also gone above and beyond in recognizing and marketing to the LGBT community and given their popularity with gay travelers we would say it has paid off!
+Some hotels in Long Beach have also gone above and beyond in recognizing and marketing to the LGBT community, and given their popularity with gay travelers; we would say it has paid off!

 The gaybourhood along Broadway is at the forefront of LGBTQ+ inclusiveness in Long Beach – and while there is a diverse community here brimming with queer nightlife and gay-owned businesses, there are no hotels here.

-The following gay-friendly hotels in Long Beach are only the most recommended, but there are hundreds of other hotels in Long Beach if you don’t find quite find what you are looking for.
-Whether you want a fun and social hotel, a cheap but private place to crash after a night of partying or a chic luxury option to sip cocktails surrounded by fashionable people, Gay Long Beach as something for everyone!
+The following gay-friendly hotels in Long Beach are only the most recommended, but there are hundreds of other hotels in Long Beach if you don’t find quite find what you are looking for, whether you want a fun and social hotel, a cheap but private place to crash after a night of partying or a chic luxury option to sip cocktails surrounded by fashionable people, Gay Long Beach as something for everyone!

 Gay-Popular Hotels in Long Beach

-Wander down for sunset at Junipero Beach or hit up the Happy Hours at any of the gay bars, everything is so easy from this location – including parking which is included for free.
+Wander down for sunset at Junipero Beach or hit up the Happy Hours at any of the gay bars; everything is so easy from this location – including parking which is included for free.
 There are no gay hotels in Long Beach, so why not just stay as close as possible to the gay scene instead?

-A DoubleTree by Hilton property that is particularly gay-popular, probably thanks to their stunning swimming pool, where floating cabanas and fire pits emphasize the exotic design of the hotel.
+A DoubleTree by Hilton property that is particularly gay-popular, probably thanks to its stunning swimming pool, where floating cabanas and fire pits emphasize the exotic design of the hotel.
 Of course, the people watching here are extraordinary.

-With a combination of style, sophistication, comfort, and the ideal site, the Hyatt is an LGBT-friendly and popular stay for both business and pleasure, with chic ultra-modern décor, a delightful pool area, expansive sun deck, gym, and luxurious Regency Club lounge.
+With a combination of style, sophistication, comfort, and the ideal site, the Hyatt is an LGBT-friendly and popular stay for both business and pleasure, with chic ultra-modern décor, a delightful pool area, an expansive sun deck, a gym, and luxurious Regency Club lounge.

 With art galleries, coffee shops, and unique retailers right on your doorstep, and the Metro Blue Line Stop so close for getting whizzed into LA downtown, the Hotel Royal offers everything you need (and no costly amenities you don’t) for the perfect stay in Gay Long Beach.

-- The Queen Mary ☆☆☆☆ – Original Art Deco Rooms aboard the Queen Mary.
-Whether it’s the authentic polished wood panelling, the original 1930’s artwork, the Art Deco style or the operable porthole(s), there’s no question that the Queen Mary Hotel is unlike any other Southern California hotel.
-Each stateroom is unique with its own personality and offers a real glimpse into what transatlantic travel was like during the 30’s, 40’s and 50’s.
-With an impressive history and tradition of excellence, the Queen Mary Hotel is more than a place to rest one’s head – its an entire experience.
-For us, its located a bit too far away from everything but hey, its something different an often rather affordable out of peak season.
+Original Art Deco Rooms aboard the Queen Mary.
+Whether it’s the authentic polished wood paneling, the original 1930’s artwork, the Art Deco style or the operable porthole(s), there’s no question that the Queen Mary Hotel is unlike any other Southern California hotel.
+Each stateroom is unique with its own personality and offers a real glimpse into what transatlantic travel was like during the ’30s, ’40s and ’50s.

-Gay Nightlife in Long Beach California
+Gay Nightlife in Long Beach

-With Long Beach being one of the most gay-friendly destinations in the world, you would expect a ridiculously good gay nightlife scene – and luckily Long Beach does not disappoint.
+With Long Beach being one of the most gay-friendly destinations in the world, you would expect a ridiculously good gay nightlife scene – and luckily, Long Beach does not disappoint.

-Visitors to Gay Long Beach tend to be more focused on the daytime fun-in-the-sun so there is no need to wait until Happy Hour to head to the bars – and many travelers here can be found drinking any time of day on sun-drenched patio’s or in chic cocktail bars.
+Visitors to Gay Long Beach tend to be more focused on the daytime fun-in-the-sun, so there is no need to wait until Happy Hour to head to the bars – and many travelers here can be found drinking any time of day on sun-drenched patios or in chic cocktail bars.
 Later at night, most gay bars and clubs are packed from 10 pm until into the early morning, with a mix of tourists and locals.

 Broadway between Alamitos and Cherry Avenue is the hub of Long Beach’s gay scene, with plenty of cherished dive bars, the antithesis of clubby WeHo.
-Classic LGBT venues such as Sweetwater Saloon, Mine Shaft, Brit Bar and Falcon can all be found here making for a fun Gayborhood crawl, but later at night rideshares are best for exploring the more hopping dance venues.
+Classic LGBT venues such as Sweetwater Saloon, Mine Shaft, Brit Bar and Falcon can all be found here, making for a fun Gayborhood crawl, but later at night, rideshares are best for exploring the more hopping dance venues.

-With a vibrant – and diverse – local LGBT community and a wonderfully gay-friendly liberal populace, you can imagine distinguishing ‘gay bars’ can something difficult, which is fabulous since you know you will be welcomed as you are basically everywhere here.
-For the following gay venues, however, we were looking for rainbow events, exceptional recommendations, and spots specifically marketed towards gays.
+With a vibrant – and diverse – local LGBT community and a wonderfully gay-friendly liberal populace, you can imagine distinguishing ‘gay bars’ can be something difficult, which is fabulous since you know you will be welcomed as you are basically everywhere here.
+For the following gay venues, however, we were looking for rainbow events, exceptional recommendations, and spots specifically marketed toward gays.